johnmackay61/obsidian-vault-schema/Thing/Product/README.md

-Store information on products here be they vehicles you're researching, hobby or professional products.
+Store information on products you're researching from apparel to vehicles.